What Does Yahweh Really Mean? The Name of God Explained

 The name Yahweh is derived from the Hebrew verb hayah, which means "to be" or "to exist."
 This connection to being sets Yahweh apart as the self-existent and eternal God, emphasizing that He is the cause of all existence.

-The name "Yahweh" carries profound significance in the context of Jewish theology and history, embodying a complex narrative around the nature of God as understood in the Hebrew Bible.
+The name "Yahweh" carries profound significance in the context of Jewish theology and history.
 Distinct from titles such as "God" or "Lord," the name Yahweh is intimately connected to the identity and covenantal relationship that God has with the people of Israel.

 Etymology of Yahweh